apigee/ansible-opdk-accelerator/README.md

 Installing Ansible
 ==================
-We use provide a requirements file for pip to install Ansible and its dependencies.
+We use provide a [pip requirements file](ansible-pip-requirements.txt) for pip to install Ansible and its dependencies.
 This requires the installation of pip on your system.
-Once pip is installed then the provided requirements file will install
+Once pip is installed then the provided requirements file will install Ansible and the necessary dependencies on your system.

+## Pip Usage

+    pip install -r ansible-pip-requirements.txt

 Usage: Minimum Setup